Do you have missing or damaged teeth and want a long-term solution which feels and looks great? Dental implants could be the answer

 We have a transparent and straight-forward approach to implant pricing here in our Glasgow practice.
 We like to be upfront about our prices in order to protect our patients from nasty surprises.
 Dental implants costs in Scotland vary widely but we believe we strike the right balance between delivering a great service using the latest technologies and fair implant pricing.

-The most common restoration is inevitably the single implant and single crown combination which costs £1850-1900 without local grafting.
+The most common restoration is inevitably the single implant and single crown combination which costs £2000.
+This is less than most dentists in Glasgow charge for dental implants.

 Don’t forget we can help you manage implant fees with dental finance plans to spread the cost.
 This is worth considering and a variety of plans can also help you budget for your future dental costs.